gnolang/gno-by-example/README.md

 ```

 This command executes the tutorial route generation script, ensuring that all
-tutorials are up to date and ready for dynamic display.
+tutorials are up-to-date and ready for dynamic display.
 Make sure to run this
 command from the repository root.

 ### Markdown format